We’re befuddled ourselves, but thanks to our acute powers of comprehension and knowledge we can explain away the question above.

 Okay, take a deep breath and exhale.
 Ready?
 Here we go:

-Real 4G, according to the standards of IMT-Advanced as decreed by the ITU, won’t we viable until a decade or more.
+Real 4G, according to the standards of IMT-Advanced as decreed by the ITU, won’t be viable until a decade or more.
 By viable, we’re talking about gigabit-per-second wireless LAN speed and 100Mbps mobile applications.
+These standards are incredibly high and are designed to ensure that 4G technology provides a significant leap over previous generations in terms of speed, reliability, and overall performance.

 Via Gizmodo